Professor of English

 I work closely with students interested in pursuing careers in journalism, broadcast journalism, and other types of professional writing and editing.
 Beloit alumni are always willing to offer advice and information to current students about internships and jobs, and I keep in touch with as many of them as I can.
 My work with students draws on my own professional experiences as a journalist, music critic, and editor.

 Working with students outside the traditional classroom is important to me.
-I have led three Beloit College study abroad trips to Ireland, the most recent in 2016 as part of my work with the Letters of 1916 project at Maynooth University.
+I have led four Beloit College study abroad trips to Ireland.
 In 2014, I taught creative writing to Beloit students at Eötvös József Collegium in Budapest, Hungary.
-I grew up in Chicago, maintain contacts there, and often connect students to many internships and career opportunities in the city.